Abd al-Wahab Mirjan: Legacy

-Murjan was recognized for having a paragon of kindness, with a pristine soul and an affable character.
+Mirjan was recognized for having a paragon of kindness, with a pristine soul and an affable character.
 He attained the highest government positions within ten years, which added to his modesty and tranquility.
 When first elected member of the Chamber of Deputies in March 1947, Khalid al-Durra, one of the members of the upper echelon of al-Hilla and a distinguished lawyer there, described him in al-Wadi magazine: “Abdul-Wahab is a sincerely patriotic young man; undoubtedly desiring to work for his country’s eminence and progress.
 He is clean handed, clean spoken and loved by those who knew him ...”